-New research in Agronomy reveals that during a recent upsurge of locusts in the Horn of Africa, the use of traditional insecticides harmed local bird and honeybee populations.
-But Somalia selected a treatment option that can control swarms while protecting human health and wildlife.
-The results suggest a path toward sustainable locust management.
+New research in Agronomy reveals that the use of traditional insecticides harmed local bird and honeybee populations during an upsurge of locusts in the Horn of Africa.
+But Somalia opted for a different approach, selecting a treatment option that controls swarms while protecting human health and wildlife.
+The results offer a path toward sustainable locust management.

-The U.N.
-Food and Agriculture Organization (FAO) describes the Desert Locust as “the most destructive migratory pest in the world.”
+The Desert Locust is “the most destructive migratory pest in the world,” according to the U.N.
+Food and Agriculture Organization (FAO).
 In a single day, their mobile swarms can consume the same amount of food as 35,000 people, threatening both food security and agricultural producers’ livelihoods.

-As swarms surged, Ethiopia and Kenya responded with the application of insecticides classified as organophosphates and pyrethroids.
-While these control agents can successfully kill off locusts rapidly at scale, past upsurges in Western Africa have shown re-invasions are possible within weeks.
+When swarms threatened to decimate crops, Ethiopia and Kenya responded with classes of insecticides that can kill locusts rapidly and at scale.
+But past upsurges in Western Africa have shown re-invasions are possible within weeks.

 These chemicals are also known groundwater pollutants and soil contaminants.
-The authors note that during the recent locust invasion, limited monitoring of the environmental impact of insecticide application occurred.
-But, they add, it is safe to assume “negative environmental side effects” that “were widespread but remained largely unreported.”
+During the recent invasion, monitoring of the environmental impact of insecticide application was limited, but the authors state it is safe to assume that negative environmental side effects “were widespread but remained largely unreported.”

-In contrast, Somalia’s response to the locust swarms included the bio-insecticide known as Metarhizium acridum with promising outcomes.
-Treatment resulted in the disintegration of swarms within days and “more importantly,” the authors state, the locusts lost their appetite.
-Thoroughly tested, M. acridum also “protects the environment and human health” unlike organophosphates, according to the researchers.
+In contrast, Somalia’s response to the locust swarms included the bio-insecticide Metarhizium acridum, and outcomes were promising.
+Treatment resulted in the disintegration of swarms within days.
+More importantly, the authors state, the locusts lost their appetite.
+Thoroughly tested, M. acridum also protects the environment and human health in a way that the other insecticides do not, according to the researchers.

-To make the treatment of M. acridum even more effective, however, the paper recommends combining the response with another intervention: predator birds.
+To make the treatment of the bio-insecticide even more effective, the paper recommends combining it with another intervention: predator birds.

-While a bird’s consumption of locusts can vary by season or geography, they can slash locust populations by as much as 50 percent in 17 days.
-Though promising on its own, the application of M. acridum can actually reduce locust populations further.
+While a bird’s consumption of locusts varies by season or geography, they can slash locust populations by as much as 50 percent in 17 days.
+Though promising on its own, the application of M. acridum can reduce locust populations even further.
 Locusts affected by the bio-insecticide tend to move to the top of crops to bask in the sun.
 And once locusts are exposed, birds can more easily locate them, further reducing swarm sizes.

 The authors find that the use of M. acridum, either alone or in combination with predator birds, is most effective as an early means of control.

-And if utilized correctly, the authors conclude, the paper’s recommended approach can manage locusts “before they develop to threaten crops, pastures, and ultimately livelihoods.”
+If utilized correctly, the authors recommended approach can manage locusts “before they develop to threaten crops, pastures, and ultimately livelihoods.”

 Articles like the one you just read are made possible through the generosity of Food Tank members.
 Can we please count on you to be part of our growing movement?
 Become a member today by clicking here.